top of page

 The Democratisation Dividend

-AI is helping level the playing field for small businesses and independent workers.
-The World Economic Forum's Future of Jobs Report 2023 discusses how AI technologies are creating new opportunities across various sectors (WEF, 2023).
+AI is leveling the playing field for small businesses and independent workers.
+The World Economic Forum's Future of Jobs Report 2023 highlights how AI technologies create new opportunities in various sectors (WEF, 2023).

 The Climate Dividend

-Some organisations are directing AI productivity gains toward environmental goals.
-Research from PwC estimates AI applications could help reduce greenhouse gas emissions by 1.5-4% by 2030 compared to business as usual (PwC, 2021).
+Some companies are using AI productivity gains to support environmental goals.
+Research suggests AI can help cut greenhouse gas emissions by 1.5-4% by 2030 compared to standard business practices (PwC, 2021).

-Let's be honest – right now, it's a bit of a mess.
-Salesforce's 2023 research on AI at work found that while 63% of workers believe AI will help them be more productive, 61% are concerned that increased productivity expectations could lead to more stress and burnout rather than relief (Salesforce, 2023).
+Currently, the situation appears complex.
+According to Salesforce's 2023 research on AI in the workplace, 63% of workers believe AI will enhance their productivity.
+However, 61% worry that increased productivity expectations may lead to stress and burnout instead of relief (Salesforce, 2023).

-The most common outcome seems to be a mixed approach – some productivity gains translate to better work-life balance, while others enable employees to accomplish more or different work.
+The typical outcome seems to be a compromise: some productivity gains contribute to better work-life balance, while others may push employees to take on more work.

 A Better Way Forward

-1. Skills development focus – Google's 20% time policy, which allows engineers to spend one day per week on side projects, has been documented as a driver of innovation at the company (Business Insider, 2015).
+1. Focus on Skills Development - Google's 20% time policy allows engineers to devote one day per week to side projects.
+This initiative has proven to drive innovation at the company (Business Insider, 2015).

-2. Collaborative frameworks – The Partnership on AI, which includes companies like Microsoft, Google, and Apple, has developed research on how AI benefits can be shared more broadly across society (Partnership on AI).
+2. Collaborative Frameworks - The Partnership on AI includes firms like Microsoft, Google, and Apple, and has developed research on how to share AI benefits across society (Partnership on AI).

 It’s Not What You’ve Got; It’s What You Do With It

-Technological "revolutions" come and go, but there is typically a pattern: technology itself doesn't determine outcomes; our choices about implementation do.
+Technological "revolutions" follow a pattern: technology alone doesn't determine success; our choices about implementation do.

 References

 2. McKinsey Global Institute.
 (2023).
-The Economic Potential of Generative AI: The Next Productivity Frontier. https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/the-economic-potential-of-generative-ai-the-next-productivity-frontier
+The Economic Potential of Generative AI: The Next Productivity Frontier.
+Link

 bottom of page